stokry/wp-sqlite/README.md

 WordPress is much faster and secure with this kind of implementation.

 **Installation**

-You need to enable `pdo_mysql` and after that, you can open `wp-config.php` file and replace `example.com` with your url's.
+Grab the last source code on our [release page](https://github.com/stokry/wp-sqlite/releases).
+After that, you can unzip the files and run a standard WordPress installation.
+Note that you need to enable `pdo_mysql` and after that, you can open `wp-config.php` file and replace `example.com` with your url's.

 ```python
 define('WP_HOME','example.com');